Extending the Kingdom of God Among Urban Secularists and Beyond

 A Four-Stage Model of Faith Development

-Peck’s Stage Two is “Formal/Institutional” (Schmelzer “rules-based”):[13] a phase perfected by prisons, the military, and more importantly, the church.
-“Indeed, the majority of churchgoers fall into stage 2.”[14]
+Peck’s Stage Two is “Formal/Institutional” (Schmelzer “Rules-based”):[13] a phase perfected by prisons, the military, and more importantly, the church.
+“Indeed, most churchgoers fall into stage 2.”[14]
 It is a stage marked by “rigorous adherence to the letter of the law” and the forms of religion.[15]

-Peck’s labels his most mature phase, Stage Four as “Mystical/Communal” (Schmelzer keeps the word “mystical”).[18]
-While the content of Stage Four faith may look very similar to Stage 2, the engagement is more nuanced, based upon the underlying principles of the “Spirit of the Law.”[19]
+Peck’s labels his most mature phase, Stage Four as “Mystical/Communal” (Schmelzer keeps the word “Mystical”).[18]
+While the content of Stage Four faith may look similar to Stage 2, the engagement is more nuanced and based upon the underlying principles of the “Spirit of the Law” rather than a rules-based system.
+[19]

 A Fruitful Approach to Church Planting Among Young Urban Skeptics